Northwest Missouri State University: Rivalry with Missouri Western

-In 1969, Missouri Governor Warren Hearnes pushed for switching St. Joseph Junior College from a two-year school into a four-year state college.
-At approximately the same time, authorities decided against a plan to continue routing Interstate 29 north of St. Joseph along U.S. Route 71 through Maryville and Clarinda, Iowa, instead picking a route to Council Bluffs, Iowa/Omaha, Nebraska along the sparsely populated Missouri River bottoms.
+In 1969, Missouri governor Warren Hearnes pushed for switching St. Joseph Junior College from a two-year school into a four-year state college, which became Missouri Western State University.
+At approximately the same time, authorities decided against a plan to continue routing Interstate 29 north of St. Joseph alongside U.S. Route 71 through Maryville and on to Clarinda, Iowa, instead picking a route to the Omaha–Council Bluffs metropolitan area along the sparsely populated Missouri River bottoms.

 Opening a new four-year state school within 45 mi of Maryville (along with a delay in widening U.S. Route 71 to Maryville) was perceived in Maryville as an attempt to kill the school and the town with which it is intertwined.
 Those fears came to the forefront in 1988 when Shalia Aery, commissioner of higher education under Governor John Ashcroft, announced a plan to close the school.
 The plan was ultimately withdrawn.

 Northwest Missouri State University

 On August 14, 1972, Northwest was elevated to university status so that it could offer master's degrees.
 Its name changed to Northwest Missouri State University.

-The university currently holds four Missouri Quality Awards, granted in 1997, 2001, 2005, and 2008.
-Northwest is the only educational institution to receive multiple Missouri Quality Awards.

 In 1987, Northwest unveiled its Electronic Campus Program, the first such program among public U.S. colleges.